MarlonSuntaxi/Informe-de-tarea1/README.md

 I = 91.84 mC/ 250 ms = 0.36 A

-16. Encuentre la resistencia correspondiente a las siguientes conductancias:
+16.Encuentre la resistencia correspondiente a las siguientes conductancias:

 (a) 0.1 S